LabKey/labkey-ui-components/packages/querygrid/README.md

 * Port URLService, AssayResolver, AssayRunResolver, ListResolver, and SamplesResolver from Biologics
 * Port insertRows function from Biologics
 * Update package for changes to @glass/base
+* Add option for AddRowsControl to have a "quick add" menu option as well

 ### version 0.2.0
 *Released*: 29 April 2019